Skip to main content

 • Hernias at the site of incisions

 • Internal hernias.
 These can occur inside the abdomen because of rearrangement of the bowel or scarring from surgery.
-This may block the bowel, and is an ongoing risk that occurs in 1 per cent of patients per year and then requires urgent surgery to correct
+This may block the bowel, and is an ongoing risk that occurs in 1 per cent of patients per year and sometimes requires urgent surgery to correct

 • Liver disease or failure.
 Can occur if there is underlying liver damage that is worsened by weight loss or surgery